WaveHack/PinkieBot-Perl/README.rst

     * 8 - User management and bot updating
     * 9 - Arbitairy Perl/Shell commands

+One can have as many auth levels as the size of your database field (sizeof int, usually).
+Do note that higher auth levels include lower auth levels, since auth checking is done with >=.

 Round brackets () in a command indicate that that parameter is required and the commmand will use that parameter for the functionality it's supposed to do.
 Square brackets [] indicate that that argument is optional and can be omitted.

 Admin
 -----